 - sexology, psychology and psychoanalysis, including social and psychological practices for making babies and families.

 Informal inquiries may be made to the award holder with the most relevant interests.

-We also welcome applications from students wishing to take master’s courses, including the MPhil in History and Philosophy of Science and Medicine.
-One student may be submitted each year, in any field of medical history and humanities, for the Wellcome Trust’s annual master’s award competition.
+We also welcome applications from students wishing to take master’s courses, including the MPhil in History and Philosophy of Science and Medicine and the MPhil in Health, Medicine and Society.
+One student may be submitted each year, in any field of medical humanities and social science, for the Wellcome Trust’s annual master’s award competition.